mmorenorolon/eds214-day1/instructor-feedback.md

 [NY] **Data import/cleaning is handled in its own script(s)**

 - On lines 23-25 your source the data handling scripts, but then you repeat the steps throughout paper.qmd.
 Isolate those steps outide of paper.qmd to meet the spec.
 Those scripts should not go in R/, that should only contain function definitions.
+- You made a lot of good progress in your revisions!
+Some code is still in confusing places, though.
+To clarify:
+  - `R/` should contain .R files that _define functions_ only.
+E.g., `scripts/03_moving_average.R` should be `R/moving_average.R`.
+  - `scripts/` should contain .R files _use functions to perform the analysis_.
+These files typically produce _intermediate outputs_.
+E.g., `scripts/01_import_raw_data.R` should read the raw CSV files (which it currently does), but then it should save the result to `outputs/` as either a CSV or RDS file.
+Then, `paper/paper.qmd` should perform the analysis by picking up where the files in `scripts/` left off, using functions defined in `R/` appropriately.
+E.g., if `scripts/02_clean_data.R` created `outputs/streams_cleaned.rds` and `R/plotting.R` defines `plot_figure3()`, then `paper/paper.qmd` would read the RDS file and call the plotting function. `paper/paper.qmd` _would not_ repeat the data cleaning and processing steps.
+In this case, those steps are fast, so it doesn't really matter.
+But in the future when you're dealing with larger datasets, those steps might take hours or days, so you don't want to repeat them unneccessarily.

 ## Organize